timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/platform/ollama.md

 - **Streaming:** All data is sent as a stream of encoded frames (`Uint8Array`).
 Chunks may contain text, tool calls, errors, or finish signals.
 - **Client Selection:**
   - Default: local Ollama via the `ollama` Node client (honors `OLLAMA_HOST`)
-  - Cloud: set `turbo.apiKey` to route via Ollama Cloud
+  - Turbo: set `turbo.apiKey` to route via Turbo
 - **Error Handling:** Any thrown errors are sent as error frames before the stream ends.

 ---